-A parking structure is explicitly contemplated in the Competition Act, confirming that acquisitions carried out by financial institutions on a temporary basis (in general, up to 1 year) are not subject to merger control obligations, provided that it is not given control over the target during the interim period, otherwise it would amount to an early implementation of the concentration.
+A parking structure is explicitly contemplated in the Competition Act, confirming that acquisitions carried out by financial institutions on a temporary basis (in general, up to 1 year) are not subject to merger control obligations, provided that there is no control over the target during the interim period, otherwise it would amount to an early implementation of the concentration.

-4. What types of transaction are notifiable or reviewable and what is the test for control?
+4. What are the conditions of the test for control?